Shakespearean drama, English Renaissance literature, early modern social history and popular politics

 Shakespeare and the Politics of Commoners: Digesting the New Social History, editor and contributor.
 (Based on the proceedings of the international conference which I organized for the Huntington, April 2015.)
 Oxford University Press, July 2017.

 Majesty and the Masses: Western Kingship, the Essex Challenge, and Political Stagecraft in Shakespeare’s History Plays.
-Completed and currently under review by a major press.
+Routledge, 2021.

 Shakespeare and the Essex Climax: Julius Caesar, Hamlet, and Coriolanus.
 Work in progress.